datapunkz/cicd-workshop/README.md

         - build_and_test
         - build_docker_image:
             context:
-              - cicd-workshop
+              - CICD_WORKSHOP_DOCKER
             requires:
               - build_and_test
 ```

-🎉 Congratulations, you've completed the first part of the exercise!

-## Chapter 2 - A realistic CI/CD pipeline

-In this section you will learn about cloud native paradigms, shift left security scanning, infrastructure provisioning, and deployment of infrastructure!

-If you got lost in the previous chapter, the initial state of the configuration is in `scripts/do/configs/config_2.yml`.
-You can restore it by running `./scripts/do_2.sh`.

-### Integrate automated dependency vulnerability scan

-- First let's integrate a security scanning tool in our process.
+- Now, let's integrate a dependency scanning tool in our process.
 We will use Snyk, for which you should already have the account created and environment variable set.

 - Add Snyk orb: